bytecascade11/astrobyte/src/data/blog/do-you-really-need-paid-antivirus-android-2026.md

 ---

-![Smartphone protected by a digital security shield](/assets/android-security-2026.jpg) *<small>A modern smartphone guarded by layered digital defenses — closer to today’s Android reality than many people realize.</small>*
+![Smartphone protected by a digital security shield](/assets/android-security-2026.jpg)

 It’s December 2025, and the antivirus debate on Android still feels stuck in a time loop.
 Every few months, a new scare story breaks — a banking Trojan here, spyware lurking there — and suddenly the same question pops up again: